What is a Commercial Pilot?

 Commercial Pilot Job Description Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
 Requires Commercial Pilot certificate.
 Includes charter pilots with similar certification, and air ambulance and air tour pilots.

-Life As a Commercial Pilot
+Daily Life Of a Commercial Pilot

 Operation and Control: Controlling operations of equipment or systems.